swaldman/eth-command-line/README.md

    ```
    ...but using your own Ethereum address of course!

+## Introduction

+`eth-command-line` is just a thin wrapper around [sbt-ethereum](https://github.com/swaldman/sbt-ethereum).
+For full documentation, please see that project's [README.md](https://github.com/swaldman/sbt-ethereum/blob/master/README.md) file.

+To use [sbt-ethereum](https://github.com/swaldman/sbt-ethereum) directly, you have to go through
+the ceremony of setting up a project directory and run a synced ethereum node.
+This project takes care of that for you.

+In order for the instant gratification thing to work, this application is preconfigured to interact with a public
+Ethereum node at `http://ethjsonrpc.mchange.com:8545/` When you are ready to sync the blockchain and run your own node,
+you should probably graduate to using [sbt-ethereum](https://github.com/swaldman/sbt-ethereum) directly. **No guarantees are
+made about how long our Ethereum node will be exposed for public use!** But for now, come play.

 ### Quick Example: Import a contract ABI and call a constant method of a smart contract to check its state